Checkpoint Docs

 Overview

-The AgentShield Marketing Pixel is a no-code solution for detecting AI agents and bots on your website.
-Perfect for marketing teams, it integrates seamlessly with Google Tag Manager (GTM) and other tag management systems.
+The Checkpoint Marketing Pixel is a no-code solution for detecting AI agents and bots on your website.
+It integrates with Google Tag Manager (GTM) and other tag management systems, requiring no developer involvement.

 Why Use the Marketing Pixel?